teen dating violence

 Get the Person Help: Let your friend know Tri-Valley Haven is here to help.
 Give them the 24-hour crisis line number where they can call and speak confidentially to a trained counselor anytime 1-800-884-8119.

 TVH educates the community through supportive, informative and interactive programs.
 The Haven educates Tri-Valley middle and high school students on critically important violence prevention topics in a safe and age appropriate manner.
 Tri-Valley Haven Preventionists demonstrate bystander intervention methods as well as options to seek help.
 Haven staff work closely with local school districts to keep students safe.
-The Haven also provides community education to church groups, senior citizens, and local organizations.
+The Haven also provides community education to church groups, senior citizens, colleges, and local police.

 While all relationships are unique, we consider healthy relationships to share positive qualities that are mutually beneficial to each partner.